What Does

 I also worry that things might get worse if I call and stir things up.

-You should be aware that calls, texts and instant messages are confidential sources of support.
+You should be aware that calls are confidential sources of support.

 I’m not confident that what I’m seeing is family violence.